 Let Mother Nature help you with your spring planting!
 If you add compost to your garden beds every year like I do, you may (or may not) know that usually the bags recommend that you let the compost "mellow" before you plant into it.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have compost that looks like wood chips from the city and it has dried out.
 Can I use this for mulch on my veggies that I just planted?

 By RMR from Tallahassee, FL

 Most cities sell their wood chips as mulch, not compost.
 It can be used, however, decaying wood chips steal nitrogen from the soil (for the decaying process).
-Most plants rely on that nitrogen to grow properly.
-If you use it, just be careful to spread it on top and not mix it in the soil while the plants are growing.

 Can I reuse compost that has had tomatoes which were affected by blight?
 I usually reuse the compost from the greenhouse to grow the following year's new potatoes in bags.